taxprofiler/taxpasta/docs/how-tos/how-to-add-names.md

 taxonomy](ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/) files.

-Assuming that your current working directory is the `taxpasta-tutorial` directory, we can download the taxonomy with,
+Assuming that your current working directory is the `taxpasta-tutorial` directory, we can download the taxonomy files with the following.

 --8<--
 bash_snippets.md:taxdump